 Gluten-Free French Butter Cake Ingredients

-| Pillsbury Gluten-Free Yellow Cake Mix | 1 box |
+- 1 box Pillsbury Gluten-Free Yellow Cake Mix

 These ingredients work together in a simple way.
 The cake mix gives structure without gluten.
 Butter brings comfort and steady energy.
 Eggs help bind everything and keep the crumb soft.
 Cream cheese adds richness and a creamy feel that satisfies without going overboard.

 Powdered sugar sweetens gently, and vanilla rounds out the flavor so the cake feels warm and complete.
-If youโre curious about how one of the key elements works in baking, you can read more about cream cheese and its role in creating smooth, rich textures.
+If you’re curious about how one of the key elements works in baking, you can read more about cream cheese and its role in creating smooth, rich textures.

 How to Make Gluten-Free French Butter Cake